duplxey/postgres-post/README.md

 ![Back4app App Configuration](https://i.ibb.co/c8cys2y/back4app-app-configuration.png)

+> At the moment there's not much of a difference between the two database types from the developer's point of view.
+Parse SDK can be used for both of them, and the same methods can be leveraged.

 Back4app will take a little while to prepare everything required for your application.
 That includes the database, application layer, auto-scaling, auto-backup, and security settings.

 As soon as your app is ready, you'll be redirected to your real-time database view.